Alexoner/dsa/language/cpp/tools.md

 ```

 This seems to slow down the program significantly...

+### git
+We'll skip basic `git clone/commit/pull/push/commit/revert` usage.
+Git commits have a TREE structure!

+#### git rebase --onto
+Refer to `git help rebase`.

+       Assume the following history exists and the current branch is "topic":

+                     A---B---C topic
+                    /
+               D---E---F---G master

+       From this point, the result of either of the following commands:

+           git rebase master
+           git rebase master topic

+       would be:

+                             A'--B'--C' topic
+                            /
+               D---E---F---G master

+       NOTE: The latter form is just a short-hand of git checkout topic followed by git rebase
+       master.
+When rebase exits topic will remain the checked-out branch.

+       Here is how you would transplant a topic branch based on one branch to another, to pretend
+       that you forked the topic branch from the latter branch, using rebase --onto.

+       First let's assume your topic is based on branch next.
+For example, a feature developed in
+       topic depends on some functionality which is found in next.

+               o---o---o---o---o  master
+                    \
+                     o---o---o---o---o  next
+                                      \
+                                       o---o---o  topic

+       We want to make topic forked from branch master; for example, because the functionality on
+       which topic depends was merged into the more stable master branch.
+We want our tree to look
+       like this:

+               o---o---o---o---o  master
+                   |            \
+                   |             o'--o'--o'  topic
+                    \
+                     o---o---o---o---o  next

+       We can get this using the following command:

+           git rebase --onto master next topic # transplate range from 'next' to 'topic' onto 'master'

+#### git bisect

+#### log

 #### FAQ
 ##### Valgrind on OSX reports false positive memory leak